If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 Frequent, loud, and loose stools could be diarrhea.

 The occasional loose baby stool is no cause for alarm.
 But if it occurs regularly for 2 days or more, it could be diarrhea.
-Diarrhea in babies can cause dehydration, and also might be a sign of infection.
-Usually these infections are not dangerous, but the dehydration that can result is a concern.
+Diarrhea in babies can cause dehydration and might be a sign of infection.
+Usually these infections are not dangerous, but the potential for dehydration is a concern.

-Call your healthcare provider if the problem persists for more than 2 days.
+Call your baby’s healthcare provider if your baby's poop becomes more watery than usual or they poop more often than they are eating.
 The younger the baby, and the more frequent the diarrhea, the greater the concern for dehydration.
-Do not give your baby anti-diarrhea medication unless advised by your healthcare professional.
-Your healthcare provider might advise giving your baby an oral electrolyte solution, such as Pedialyte®, to help prevent dehydration.
+Do not give your baby anti-diarrhea medication unless advised by your baby’s healthcare professional.
+Your baby’s healthcare provider might advise giving your baby an oral electrolyte solution, such as Pedialyte®, to help prevent dehydration.
+Check with your baby’s healthcare provider prior to use.

-Contact your healthcare professional right away if you see:
+Contact your baby’s healthcare professional right away if you see:

 The information in this section was derived from the following: